-As of December 31, 2022, we employed eight full-time employees.
+As of December 31, 2024, we employed eight full-time employees.
 Our employees are our most valuable asset and critical to our long-term success.
 We believe we have created an inclusive and engaging work environment, where each person is an integrated member of the team.
-We meet regularly as a full team, and each member is encouraged to actively participate in a wide range of topics relating to our company's business activities and offer remote working opportunities.
+We meet regularly as a full team, and each member is encouraged to actively participate in a wide range of topics relating to our company's business activities.

-While we are a young company, having commenced operations in 2019 and completed our initial public offering in August 2021, we have a seasoned team of people with meaningful experience across real estate, cannabis and financial services.
+We have a seasoned team of people with meaningful experience across real estate, cannabis and financial services.
 We believe that attracting, developing and retaining our team is a high priority.
 To that end, we believe we offer a highly competitive compensation (including salary, bonuses and equity) and benefits package for each member of our team, which include the following:

-- Comprehensive health insurance, including medical, dental and vision, to each employee at no cost to the employee; - At least three weeks of paid time off each year for each employee, which are in addition to Company holidays; - 401(k) Plan with a 4% Company match; - Life and Disability insurance; and - Company sponsorship of continuing education courses related to our Company's business.
+- · Comprehensive health insurance, including medical, dental and vision, to each employee at no cost to the employee; - · At least three weeks of paid time off each year for each employee, which are in addition to our Company's holidays; - Supplemental paid family leave; - 401(k) plan with a portion matched by the Company; - Life and Disability insurance; - · Company sponsorship of professional certification and continuing education courses related to our Company's business; and - An employer charitable match program for donations to eligible non-profit 501(c)(3) organizations.